-By default, TAs and Student Assistants automatically receive access to Moodle in the role of Non-Editing Teacher, which allows them to access student resources and activities and read and grade student submissions.
+By default, TAs and Student Assistants automatically receive access to Moodle in the role of Non-Editing Teacher, which allows them to access student resources and activities, as well as read and grade student submissions.
 If a TA needs to upload materials or add activities to a Moodle course, the instructor can add the Course Designer role for that individual.
-For more see Access to Moodle for Teaching Assistants.
+For more, see Access to Moodle for Teaching Assistants.

 - An individual who is registered for a class in SPIRE as an Auditor will be automatically enrolled in the Moodle course for that class.

 - For visiting scholars, on-campus guest speakers, student assistants who are not registered in SPIRE, students repeating the online component of a course, or students participating in the course as part of an Independent Study, instructors can request Contributor Access.
 Contributors must have an IT NetID and are allowed to participate in course activities and interact with students.

 Instructors can request Temporary Speaker access for guest speakers who do not have an active IT Account.
 Temporary access is granted for a maximum one (1) week and enables a guest to participate in online discussions or chats.

 Instructors can enable limited Guest access to their own courses.
 Guests have read-only privileges and cannot interact with students or view student contributions to a course.
 Guests do not need to have an IT NetID.

 I have a student who is working on an Incomplete.
 How can the student get access to my Moodle course?

 - To allow a student to access a Moodle course from a previous semester that is currently unavailable to students, do not reopen the course for all students.
 You can give a particular student who had been enrolled in the course a special role, Student - with Incomplete.
 See Assign Roles to Individuals in your Moodle Course.